 - 1. SUPPORTS establishing Universal Health Care in America, as defined by guaranteeing access to quality and affordable health care for all persons living in the United States.
-This coverage should be provided regardless of a person's socioeconomic status, geographic location, race/ethnicity, employment status, age, sexual orientation, gender or occupation.
-Furthermore, special provisions should be made to ensure that no persons residing in the United States are discriminated against based upon the legality or documentation of their citizenship/residency status; however, this specifically excludes persons who enter the United States for the sole purpose of obtaining medical care.
+This coverage should be provided regardless of a person's socioeconomic status, geographic location, race/ethnicity, employment status, age, sexual orientation and gender identity, disability or occupation.
+Furthermore, special provisions should be made to ensure that no persons residing in the United States are discriminated against based upon the legality or documentation of their citizenship/ residency status; however, this specifically excludes persons who enter the United States for the sole purpose of obtaining medical care.
 Such a program should include: (2005) - a.
-In regard to benefits and services: - 1. coverage for a comprehensive range of services, including but not limited to: (1994) - a. primary care services; (1994) - b. preventive services, including but not limited to immunizations; (1994) - c. reproductive services, including but not limited to prenatal and postnatal care, birth control, abortion counseling and services, pap smears and gynecological exams and sterilization; (1994) - d. acute care services and hospitalization; (1994) - e. chronic care services, including but not limited to home health care, rehabilitative service, nursing home care; (1994) - f. preventive, acute and chronic dental care; (1994) - g. mental health services and substance abuse treatment; (1994) - h. prescription drugs (2005) and medically necessary supplies and devices; (1994) - i. ophthalmic care; (1994) - j. supportive services for the disabled; (1994) - k. palliative, hospice and end of life care.
-(2005) - 2. an emphasis on preventive medicine and ambulatory care; (2005) - b.
+In regard to benefits and services: - 1. coverage for a comprehensive range of services, including but not limited to: (1994) - a. primary care services; (1994) - b. preventive services, including but not limited to immunizations; (1994) - c. reproductive services, including but not limited to prenatal and postnatal care, birth control, abortion counseling and services, pap smears and gynecological exams and sterilization; (1994) - d. acute care services and hospitalization; (1994) - e. chronic care services, including but not limited to home health care, rehabilitative service, nursing home care; (1994) - f. preventive, acute and chronic dental care; (1994) - g. mental health services and substance abuse treatment; (1994) - h. inpatient and outpatient prescription drugs (2006) and medically necessary supplies and devices; (1994) - i. ophthalmic care; (1994) - j. supportive services for the disabled; (1994) - k. palliative, hospice and end of life care.
+(2005) - l. physical therapy and occupational therapy.
+(2006) - m. hearing care.
+(2006) - 2. an emphasis on preventive medicine and primary care; (2006) - b.
 In regard to portability and pre-existing conditions: - l. guaranteed annual renewal of coverage regardless of change in health status; - 2. absolute freedom from denial or limitations of coverage for any individual based upon medical history or current medical status, and further absolute freedom from increased payments or premiums based upon medical history or current medical status.
 (2005) - 3. absolute portability of coverage, including but not limited to travel, changes in residence and changes in employment.
 (2005) - c.
-In regard to the health care consumer: - 1. a delivery system that is responsive to the individual consumer needs with regards to accessibility, availability and cultural suitability; - 2. an opportunity for each individual to access the primary care provider of his/her choice; (1994) - d.
-In regard to quality assurance: - 1. mechanisms to guarantee quality, cost-consciousness and cost-efficiency through adequate peer review and the participation of consumers and financers; - e. sufficient flexibility and innovation so as to allow for the investigation of alternative forms of health-care delivery; - f.
-In regard to work-force issues: - 1. provisions for maintaining and training an adequate supply of health professions;
+In regard to individual patients: (2006) - 1. a delivery system that is responsive to the individual patient needs with regards to accessibility, availability and cultural suitability; - 2. free choice of physician, hospital and allied health professional provider; (2006) - d.
+In regard to quality assurance: - 1. mechanisms to guarantee quality, cost-consciousness and cost-efficiency through peer review and the participation of the public and financers; (2006) - 2. expansion of clinical research protocols, such as work at the Agency for Healthcare Research and